How to comply with GDPR? [10 steps checklist]

 Make sure you also update your privacy policy stating the clear legal basis for collecting and processing data.

-A privacy policy is a legally binding agreement that should always be available on the organization’s website.
-It must be written in plain and simple language so any user can understand what they’re agreeing to.
+A privacy policy is a legally binding agreement that must inform users about how an organization collects and processes their personal data.
+It must be transparent and written in plain and simple language so any user can understand what they’re agreeing to.

 You can check the official GDPR privacy policy template for specific requirements on what to include.